ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 QUIC endpoints can enable the use of the SCONE protocol by sending SCONE packets {{packet}}.
-Network elements can then use SCONE to apply or replace the Rate Signal field ({{apply}}) according to their policies.
+Network elements can then use SCONE and replace the Rate Signal field ({{apply}}) according to their policies.